SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 #### Property definitions

-Details about property definitions can be found in [definitions.json](/src/definitions.json).
+Details about available properties can be found in the [definitions.json](/src/definitions.json).
+The file also contains information about the visibility (display in the Factbox etc.) of a property, to alter the characterisctics of non-subobject related properties one can set `show` to `true` for each definition.

 ## Privacy